This is the multi-page printable view of this section. Click here to print.

 User InformationYou can view and edit user information or log out.

-• Account information: the user’s account information popup opens.
+• Account Information: A popup showing the user’s account information opens.

-• My activity history: you can view the user’s activity history.
+• My Activity Log: You can view the user’s activity history.

 ItemExplanation